-Each component part of the nominated property is designated as Important Bird Area (IBA) by BirdLife International.
-In addition, the Ogasawara Archipelago is designated as an Endemic Bird Area (EBA) by BirdLife International, because it is the habitat of the endemic Bonin honeyeater and Columba janthina nitens, a restricted-range species (BirdLife International web page).
+The constituent parts of the Ogasawara Islands are each designated as Important Bird Areas (IBAs) by BirdLife International.
+In addition, the Ogasawara Archipelago is designated as an Endemic Bird Area (EBA) by BirdLife International, because it is the habitat of the endemic Bonin honeyeater and Columba janthina nitens, a restricted-range species (BirdLife International HP).